testdeck/testdeck/README.md

 ## Before and After Actions
 By default, before and after test actions are implemented with instance and static before and after methods.
-The static before and after methods are invoked before the suite and after the suite, the instance before and after methods are infvoked before and after each test method.
+The static before and after methods are invoked before the suite and after the suite, the instance before and after methods are invoked before and after each test method.
 ``` TypeScript
 @suite class Suite {
     static before() { /* 1 */ }